 Would you like to check in on your own health from home?

 Homed-IQ’s Vitamin Deficiency Test measures levels of vitamin B12 and folic acid in your blood, which can often occur in addition to a vitamin B6 deficiency.
-This laboratory-certified test can be completed completely from home and includes a laboratory report that can be brought to your doctor for follow-up.
+You can use the test to gain valuable insights into your health from the comfort of your own home.
+If required, you can bring the certified laboratory report to your doctor for follow-up care.

 Treatment of vitamin B6 deficiency includes restoring adequate levels of vitamin B6 in the body and eliminating any underlying causes of the deficiency.
 Treatment can include: